6 Incredibly Delicious Things To Eat in Hong Kong

 I’m going to cut right to the chase: the baked BBQ Pork Buns we ate in Hong Kong were better than I ever dreamt they could possibly be.
 Pillowy-soft, slightly sweet and perfectly warmed, biting into the BBQ Pork Bun was heavenly…and that was before we even arrived at the center where the tender, marinated pork awaited us.

-Where we ate it: One Dim Sum.
-Located in Prince Edward, One Dim Sum is a small eatery that was awarded a Michelin Star in 2012.
-We thought the wait staff was particularly kind – even helping us learn which things to eat from a bowl or with chopsticks and which sauces to use on each dish.
+One Dim Sum.
+Located in Prince Edward, One Dim Sum is a small eatery that has been awarded a Michelin Star.
+We thought the wait staff was particularly kind.
+Taking the time to help us learn which things to eat from a bowl or with chopsticks and which sauces to use on each dish.
 We also ordered – and loved: Steamed Shrimp Dumplings.

 #2 Wonton and Pork Dumpling Noodles

-Noodles – or, rather, wonton noodle soup – was the thing I was most looking forward to eating in Hong Kong…as it is pretty much a staple on the Hong Kong culinary scene.
-We tried everything from HK street-food fish ball noodles served in a Styrofoam cup to noodles slathered in a cheese sauce and topped with an egg, but nothing compared to the bowl of classic Wonton and Pork Dumpling Noodles.
+Noodles – or, rather, wonton noodle soup – was the thing I was most looking forward to eating in Hong Kong.
+It is pretty much a staple on the Hong Kong culinary scene.
+We tried everything from HK street-food fish ball noodles served in a Styrofoam cup to contemporary noodles slathered in cheese sauce and topped with an egg.
+However, nothing compared to the bowl of classic Wonton and Pork Dumpling Noodles.

-Roasted geese displayed in Hong Kong restaurant windows is a fairly common thing to see.
-The limp birds, toasted from the tail to the beak and dangling from their neck might not look appetizing, but one bite of the rich, tender meat and the vision of the lifeless goose is erased from my mind.
-Goose would normally be out of our price range, but in Hong Kong, roasted goose on a bed of steamed rice can be had for about $7 USD.
+Roasted goose is a Hong Kong food specialty – and it’s fairly common to see just-roasted geese hanging in restaurant windows.
+The limp birds, toasted from the tail to the beak and dangling from their neck might not look appetizing, but after one bite of the rich, tender meat, those visions were erased from my mind.
+Goose would normally be out of our price range, but in Hong Kong, roasted goose on a bed of steamed rice can be had for less than $10.

-Where we ate it: Yat Lok.
-At first glance, it is hard to believe that this inconspicuous, family-run restaurant, Yat Lok, was awarded a Michelin Star (2015).
-The tiny restaurant is crammed with tiny tables and the staff are quick to get you in, get you served and get you out.
+Yat Lok.
+At first glance, it is hard to believe that this inconspicuous, family-run restaurant, Yat Lok, was awarded a Michelin Star.
+The small space is crammed with tiny tables and the staff are quick to get you in, get you served and get you out.
 But, alas, the roasted goose prevails.
 We also ordered – and loved: Goose and Pork Rice.
 But really, you go to Yat Lok for the goose.

 #4 Hong Kong Satay Beef

 It is easy to forego fruits and vegetables when eating Hong Kong fare, which – let’s face it – just isn’t healthy.
 Enter: Satay Beef.
-Although drenched in an undoubtedly unhealthy sauce, the simmered beef is accompanied by sautéed red peppers, green peppers, onions, ginger and fresh pineapple.
-The classic Asian dish can be paired with rice or noodles – or save the carbs for later and just eat the main course.
+Although drenched in an undoubtedly unhealthy sauce, the simmered beef is accompanied by sautéed peppers, onions, ginger and fresh pineapple.
+The classic Asian dish can be paired with rice or noodles – or save the carbs for later and just eat the main course!

-Where we at it: Tak Kee Seafood Restaurant.
-Located on the corner of Temple Street and Pak Hoi Street in the heart of the Temple Night Market, Tak Kee Seafood is a shack of a restaurant with a friendly – although non-English speaking – staff (don’t worry, they have menus with pictures).
-The street-side tables are fantastic for people-watching.
+Tak Kee Seafood Restaurant.
+Located on the corner of Temple Street and Pak Hoi Street in the heart of the Temple Night Market, Tak Kee Seafood is a shack of a restaurant with a friendly staff and picture menus.
+The street-side tables are fantastic for people-watching!
 We also ordered – and loved: Fried Rice with Shrimp.

 #5 Egg Tart Hong Kong

-Where we ate it: Tai Cheong Bakery.
+Tai Cheong Bakery.
 The Tai Cheong Bakery has been around for more than 60 years and now has many locations in Hong Kong.
-Ranked by both locals and foreigners as the best place for Egg Tarts, it’s advised to eat them when they are fresh from the oven and still warm.
-We also ordered – and loved: Pineapple Bun (of which pineapple is not an ingredient).
+Ranked by both locals and foreigners as the best place for Egg Tarts in HK, it’s advised to eat them when they are fresh from the oven and still warm.
+We also ordered – and loved: Pineapple Bun, of which pineapple is not an ingredient!

 #6 Milk Tea Hong Kong